 If the seaward edge of an encoded lava flow area is coincident with the coastline, this edge should also be encoded using a Coastline feature (see clause X.X), with attribute nature of surface = 11 (lava).
-If the source indicates that the lava flow is active, the coastline's spatial type should have the attribute quality of position = 4 (approximate).
+If the source indicates that the lava flow is active, the coastline's spatial type should have the attribute quality of horizontal measurement = 4 (approximate).

-Distinction: Land area; sea area; slope topline; sloping ground; vegetation.
+Distinction: Land area; sea area/named water area; slope topline; sloping ground; vegetation.

-5.11 Vegetation
+5.12 Vegetation